analogdevicesinc/testbenches/docs/user_guide/coding_guidelines.rst

    // always assigned by the parent, invisible to child classes localparam class_id;
-   // both parent and child might need access to it, prevent the outside from accessing it protected int device_address;
+   // both parent and child might need access to it, but prevent the outside from accessing it protected int device_address;

    task access_device();